macmorning/snowtools-webext/docs/index.md

 # Working with nodes

-Use the "scan nodes" contextual menu option to display a list of nodes for this instance.
+Use the "fetch nodes" contextual menu option to display a list of nodes for this instance.

 ![scan nodes](assets/scan_nodes.gif "Scan nodes")

-Note that if you have many nodes, you may see an incomplete list.
-This is a known limitation due to the fact that the scan is achieved by sending a limited number of requests to the instance.
-In some cases, these requests may not be spread accross all active nodes, making the other nodes unnoticed.

-On service-now.com instances, you can use the drop-down list to switch to a specific node.
+The extension will fetch the xmlstats.do page for the instance.
+It will only work if you are logged in an active tab on this instance.

+# Tell us what you think

+Now, visit [github](https://github.com/macmorning/snowtools-webext/issues) and give us some feedback.
+Do you have any issue with the extension?
+What is useful?
+What is useless?
+How could it help you more?
+Want to contribute?...